 Due to the fact that many people want to purchase region restricted online services, there are a growing number of providers offering “virtual debit cards".
 These digital payment services allow people to transfer funds onto a prepaid debit card in a country of their choosing.
 Most people want to unblock services in the UK and the US, however, there are virtual cards available in just about every country.

-If you have a VPN and you want to pay for a foreign service such as HBO GO, Sling TV, F1 TV, BeIN Sports or Spotify, you can use one of the recommended virtual payment services in this article!
+If you have a on of our best VPNs and you want to pay for a foreign service such as HBO GO, Sling TV, F1 TV, BeIN Sports or Spotify, you can use one of the recommended virtual payment services in this article!

 What is a virtual debit card?

 The nice thing about virtual debit cards is that you don’t need a bank to approve you.
 Because you charge it up with money as you go along, it doesn’t require any credit checks.
 That means you can order one and have it delivered to your email address in an instant.

 Unlike a physical debit card which is an physical piece of plastic you hold on your hand, a virtual payment card is nothing more than the important numbers that you find written on your card.
 The card number, its expiration date, and the CVV code usually located on the back of a physical card are all you need to shop online.

 Virtual cards can be ordered in different popular world currencies, like US dollars, pounds, or euros.
 This permits you to purchase from online stores in particular countries.
 Even better, it lets you pay for region-restricted online services like US cable TV channels.

 Virtual cards come in two different varieties.
 One can be topped up again and again, which is useful if you intend to use the card repeatedly.
 The second is a one-time card that expires after you have spent all the funds you load onto it.